 Website monitoring gives you access to loads of crucial data about your website.
-Data not only gives you peace of mind, but also acts as a form of insurance if things were to ever go badly wrong.
+Data not only gives you peace of mind but also acts as a form of insurance if things were to ever go badly wrong.
 Getting everything ‘in black and white’ ensures full disclosure and compliance.

-Data mining can also help you improve your website’s build and technical performance, and ensure that any further web work is carried out to a high standard.
-Knowledge is power — and websites are no different.
+Data mining can also help you improve your website’s build and technical performance.
+And ensure that any further web work is carried out to a high standard.
+Knowledge is power – and websites are no different.

 Search engine bots crawl the web constantly, compiling an accurate database in order to provide web users with the best possible search results.

 As part of their role as indexers, they check whether websites are responsive and online.
 A website that’s offline, even in the middle of the night, will struggle to make the top search results.
 Search engines want to rank authoritative, trustworthy sites, and they will actively avoid sites that don’t provide a good user experience.
-Downtime is a bad thing for your rankings and should be avoided by all webmasters and technical SEOs.
+Downtime is a bad thing for your rankings and should be avoided by all webmasters and technical SEO.

-Website monitoring gives you tangible evidence on what’s going on ‘under the hood’ of your website, and can help you keep your hosting provider accountable.
+Website monitoring gives you tangible evidence on what’s going on ‘under the hood’ of your website and can help you keep your hosting provider accountable.

 Whether you are hosting your site yourself (WPEngine is a popular, reliable host), or are relying on a hosted CMS (like if your store is built on Shopify), website monitoring will allow you to benchmark and track your site host’s performance.

 Raise any hosting issues with your provider’s support team immediately, and don’t stop until you have some answers.
-Down time should be virtually non-existent if you are with a quality provider!
+Downtime should be virtually non-existent if you are with a quality provider!

 Figuring out what’s gone wrong with a site, and why, is hard without a heap of data and historical records.
 Thanks to website monitoring, you will have all the tools and data that you need in order to pinpoint and solve technical issues.

-Website monitoring is part of a proactive approach to website management, and will help you futureproof and secure your site for years to come.
+Website monitoring is part of a proactive approach to website management and will help you futureproof and secure your site for years to come.
 Even if you never have any issues, it’s always worth saving and backing up crucial web data.
-If something goes wrong — you may never get it back again.
+If something goes wrong – you may never get it back again.

 Website monitoring is something that people often forget about online, focusing more on the content marketing or SEO elements of web management.
 Nowadays, website monitoring is something that’s easy to automate and outsource, so why not revisit your website’s security arrangements today?
 One day, you will be very glad that you did!

-Victoria Greene: Content Marketer & Ecommerce Entrepreneur
+Content Marketer & Ecommerce Entrepreneur

 I run my own websites and businesses online, so I appreciate the stresses and strains of web management.
-I learned the hard way that you definitely need to invest in secure systems and run frequent safety updates on all of your sites.
+I learned the hard way that you definitely need to invest in security systems and run frequent safety updates on all of your sites.